rogers3/ECE434/petMonitor/README.md

 Monitor can be accessed

 ## Making Pet Monitor Publically accesable: ##
 If desired, the pet monitor can be made available on non-local hosts as well.
-This is done by first configuring ngrok (see Installation Instructions) and then in a
+This is done by first configuring ngrok (see Installation) and then in a
 '''new''' terminal entering

     bone$ ./ngrok http 434